Therapists Blog

 Any blogs posted here represent the views of the author(s) and are not representative of New Road as a whole.

-From Humiliation to Humility
+The Journey from Humiliation to Humility

 Humiliation is seldom welcomed.
 It strikes like a sting, a collapse, a wound to the identity we spend our lives shaping.
 Yet, suppose we are willing to face it with courage and curiosity.
 In that case, humiliation can become an unexpected gateway to humility, not the false humility of performance or religious virtue, but the humility that emerges when the self-protective shell cracks, letting something more honest shine through.